Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If the only bread you have is fresh, but you really want to make this caramel apple bread pudding recipe, then bake bread at 250°F for 10 minutes on a sheet after cubing.
 This will help dry it out so it can soak up more custard.

-APPLES: You can also use peeled and diced fresh apples in this recipe, especially if you have excess during apple season.
-You will need 3 cups total.
-Since your fresh apples do not have the added spices that the canned ones do, you will want to add an extra 1 teaspoon of cinnamon to your egg mixture.
-You can use apple varieties such as Honeycrisp, Gala, or Granny Smith apples.
+Since your fresh apples do not have the added spices that the canned ones do, you will want to add an extra teaspoon of cinnamon to your egg mixture.

-BREAD: I think enriched bread such as challah work best for sweet bread pudding.
-You can use brioche, challah, or another egg enriched 1 pound loaf of bread.
-If you cut your bread into cubes, then lay it out onto a baking sheet to dry out a bit on the counter, it will absorb your egg mixture better and will not need as long to refrigerate to soak up the egg into the bread cubes.
+If you cut your bread into cubes, then lay it out on a baking sheet to dry out a bit on the counter, it will absorb your egg mixture better and will not need as long to refrigerate to soak up the egg into the bread cubes.

-CARAMEL SAUCE: If you really want to keep this a quick and easy recipe, you can substitute the homemade caramel sauce for a good quality jarred caramel sauce.
-If you do not want to use all the caramel sauce to pour over your apple bread pudding, you can store the remaining sauce in a lidded jar, in the refrigerator, for up to 1 month.
+If you do not want to use all the caramel sauce to pour over your apple bread pudding, you can store the remaining sauce in a lidded jar, in the refrigerator, for up to one month.
 Half-pint mason jars work great for this.
-You can reheat the sauce in a saucepan on low or in the microwave for 30 seconds (with the lid removed) or until heated through.

-APPLE PIE SPICE: If you do not have an apple pie spice blend, you can create your own by combining 1¼ teaspoons cinnamon, ½ teaspoon nutmeg, and ¼ teaspoon allspice.
 You can easily double or triple this amount and store the extra spice blend in a small lidded jar.
 This will keep in your spice cabinet for up to a year.

-How to Make This Apple Bread Pudding Recipe
+How To Make This Apple Bread Pudding Recipe

 OUR RECIPE DEVELOPER SAYS

-This is a great make-ahead dessert as it does best the longer it is refrigerated before baking to allow the bread cubes to absorb all the custard mixture.
-I would not chill it for longer than 24 hours.
 Just remember to allow your baking dish to warm up and take the chill off before baking it.
 You do not want to risk your glass baking dish breaking in the oven from the shock of a hot oven and a cold dish.

 STEP TWO: In a large bowl, whisk eggs, half & half, light brown sugar, vanilla extract, apple pie spice blend, and salt.
-Be sure that all the eggs are well beaten, and all the ingredients are well combined.

 eggs, half and half, brown sugar, vanilla, apple pie spice and salt whisked in a bowl